Park Hoon-jung: Collaboration with NEW

-The majority of the filming took place on Jeju Island, lasting over three months.
-Night in Paradise had its premiere on September 3, 2020, at the 77th Venice International Film Festival, where it was screened as part of the "Out of Competition" category.
-In October 2020, it was reported that due to the COVID-19 pandemic, Next Entertainment World was considering releasing the film directly on Netflix instead of in theaters.
-In February 2021, it was officially announced that the film would be released on Netflix on April 9.
-The film reached the number one spot on Netflix's Top 10 most popular content list after their release.
+Principal photography took place primarily on Jeju Island over the course of three months.
+Night in Paradise premiered on September 3, 2020, at the 77th Venice International Film Festival, where it was screened as part of the "Out of Competition" category.
+Although a theatrical release was originally intended, NEW opted for a direct-to-streaming debut due to the COVID-19 pandemic.
+The film was released globally on Netflix on April 9, 2021, and subsequently reached the number one position on the platform's "Top 10" most popular content.